Mahdi-Khorshidi-26/Mahdi-Khorshidi-26/README.md

 - ⚡ Fun fact: I'm a race driver 😄

 Website designer and front-end programmer with several years of experience in the IT industry.
-I specialize in developing dynamic and user-friendly websites using HTML, CSS, and JavaScript.
+I specialize in developing dynamic and user-friendly websites using ⚡HTML, CSS, and JavaScript⚡.
-I also have the ability to program using modern frameworks such as React and bootstrap.
+I also have the ability to program using modern frameworks such as ⚡React.js and bootstrap⚡.
 I have strong experience in user interface (UI) and user experience (UX) design, and I have the ability to assess needs and provide principled solutions.
 I also have the ability to work with multidisciplinary teams and strong technical and communication skills.